MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

 ms.lastreviewed: 01/14/2019
 ---

-# Tutorial: Create a geo-distributed app solution with Azure and Azure Stack
+# Tutorial: Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*